suzanne-stathatos/spins-and-spoons/LA/sips.md

 * Botanica
 * The Friend
 * All Day Baby (Thai tea-infused Olympia vodka)
+* The Black Cat (chill vibes on the patio, mysteriously super trendy)

 ### Highland Park
 * The Blind Barber